hkitsmallpotato/HandsOn_DevOps_Cloud/intro_kubernetes_minikube/tutorial.md

 [Minikubes](https://minikube.sigs.k8s.io/docs/) is a tool to make local development with k8s easier, by making it possible to quickly and easily spin up a local k8s cluster.

+[Helm](https://helm.sh/) is both a templating system to make complex kubernetes deployment with long yaml files (you will see this later) manageable, as well as a package manager system for kubernetes.

 ## Bootup a local minikube cluster

 `minikube` is already installed by default on Google Cloud Shell.
 First, let's check the status by entering the following command into the console: